MicrosoftDocs/win32/desktop-src/DirectShow/cimageallocator-createdib.md

 ---
-Description: 'The CreateDIB method creates a GDI device-independent bitmap (DIB).
-The DIB is allocated in a shared mempory block, which eliminates a copy operation when the owning filter blits the image.' ms.assetid: '8a9ab1cf-4104-48e9-ba6c-28d0f1a1d226'
+Description: The CreateDIB method creates a GDI device-independent bitmap (DIB).
+The DIB is allocated in a shared mempory block, which eliminates a copy operation when the owning filter blits the image. ms.assetid: 8a9ab1cf-4104-48e9-ba6c-28d0f1a1d226
-title: 'CImageAllocator.CreateDIB method'
+title: CImageAllocator.CreateDIB method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CImageAllocator.CreateDIB method